 Potentially fast funding

-Speedy Cash operates in only 26 states.
+Speedy Cash doesn’t operate in many states.

 Terms are inconsistent

 Terms for a Speedy Cash installment loan vary depending on the state.

 Take note that if you live in some states, you may have to make semimonthly payments on your loan.
 This could potentially put a strain on your budget if you’re looking for a loan that you can pay back over time with one payment each month.